japila-books/spark-sql-internals/docs/configuration-properties.md

 This is necessary because Impala stores INT96 data with a different timezone offset than Hive and Spark.

 Use [SQLConf.isParquetINT96TimestampConversion](SQLConf.md#isParquetINT96TimestampConversion) method to access the current value.

-## <span id="spark.sql.parquet.output.committer.class"> spark.sql.parquet.output.committer.class

-**(internal)** The output committer class used by [parquet](parquet/index.md) data source.
-The specified class needs to be a subclass of `org.apache.hadoop.mapreduce.OutputCommitter`.
-Typically, it's also a subclass of `org.apache.parquet.hadoop.ParquetOutputCommitter`.
-If it is not, then metadata summaries will never be created, irrespective of the value of `parquet.summary.metadata.level`.

-Default: `org.apache.parquet.hadoop.ParquetOutputCommitter`

-Use [SQLConf.parquetOutputCommitterClass](SQLConf.md#parquetOutputCommitterClass) method to access the current value.

 ## <span id="spark.sql.parquet.outputTimestampType"> spark.sql.parquet.outputTimestampType